AdnanHodzic/auto-cpufreq/README.md

 ```
     sudo grub2-mkconfig -o /boot/grub2/grub.cfg
-    # Legacy boot method for grub update.
+    # legacy boot method
 ```

 For systemd-boot users:

 ```
     sudo nano /etc/kernel/cmdline
-    # make sure you have nano installed, or you can use your favorite text editor.
+    # make sure you have nano installed, or you can use your favorite text editor
 ```

 For Intel users: